-Alongside this announcement trailer, Ubisoft released a series of character trailers which give details on some of the interesting NPCs players will meet in Hope County and possibly recruit to their resistance when playing the game.
-It's likely they'll have useful skills individual to them that the player will be able to take advantage of.
+Alongside the game's initial announcement trailer, Ubisoft released a series of character trailers which give details on some of the interesting NPCs players will meet in Hope County and have the chance of recruiting to their resistance when playing the game.

 Mary May: The Barkeep

 Nick Rye: The Pilot

 Our first look at Far Cry 5 came on Monday, May 22 when Ubisoft dropped the first teaser trailer for the game.